Okka Kshanam: Plot

+Jeeva investigates Swathi's death and discovers that she was actually murdered, with Tarun, a hospital dean, possibly involved.
+Meanwhile, through Swathi's email records, Jo uncovers the truth: while admitted to Tarun's hospital, Swathi accidentally discovered that the five children she believed she had killed in the accident were already dead due to the hospital's negligence.
+The hospital had sent their bodies in an ambulance with faulty brakes so that their deaths could later be attributed to an accident.
+Swathi recorded a video statement revealing this and sent it to Srinivas, but before he could watch it, Tarun's men killed her.

+Meanwhile, Tarun learns that Jo has uncovered the truth and sends his men to abduct her to a construction site.
+They inform Jeeva of her location, intending for him to come and attempt a rescue.
+Their plan is to kill Jo and frame Jeeva for her murder.
+Jeeva arrives in time and fights Tarun and his men.
+Jo's throat is slit, but Jeeva manages to kill Tarun and his entire gang before it is too late, ultimately saving Jo and defying destiny.

 Production

 The film met with trouble for a brief period of time over the allegations that the film borrows the script from a Korean film titled Parallel Life.
 Another producer Anil Sunkara reportedly had already bought the remake rights of the same film for his next production venture, 2 Memiddaram.
 Prior to the release, it was assumed that the story line of Okka Kshanam closely followed the same plot; Sunkara allegedly filed a complaint against the makers with the film chamber.
 However, once the producer saw the film and understood the same and even wished the team good luck for release on his official Twitter page.
 Post release, it was cleared that Vi Anand’s story and the screenplay were original.
 The director was also unanimously appreciated for his screenwriting in the film.

 Soundtrack

 Music was composed by Mani Sharma and was released on Lahari Music.